|Science > Physics > Circular Motion > You are Here|

 Characteristics of Centrifugal Force:

-- It is an imaginary force.
-Therefore it is called as a pseudo force.
+- It is an imaginary force or pseudo force.

 - It is experienced in non – inertial frame of reference.